microsoft/autogen/samples/tools/testbed/README.md

 pip install -e samples/tools/testbed
 ```

-or, from within the `samped/tools/testbed` folder (e.g., if reading this README):
+or, from within the `samples/tools/testbed` folder (e.g., if reading this README):

 ```
 pip install -e .
 ```

 After installation, you must configure your API keys.
-As with other AutoGen applications, AutoGenBench will look for the OpenAI keys in the OAI_CONFIG_LIST file in the current working directy, or the OAI_CONFIG_LIST environment variable.
+As with other AutoGen applications, AutoGenBench will look for the OpenAI keys in the OAI_CONFIG_LIST file in the current working directory, or the OAI_CONFIG_LIST environment variable.
 If neither are provided, it will user the environment variable OPENAI_API_KEY.
-This behavior can be overrriden using a command-line parameter described later.
+This behavior can be overridden using a command-line parameter described later.

 For some scenarios, additional keys may be required (e.g., keys for the Bing Search API).
 These can be added to an `ENV.json` file in the current working folder.
 An example `ENV.json` file is provided below: